-Consultant Mayura Mohta of Healthfriend, which conducts nutrition workshops, says studies show that a prenatal diet can influence a child’s health.
+Food and nutrition consultant Mayura Mohta says studies show that a prenatal diet can influence a child’s health.

 If an expectant mum doesn’t eat well, her kid may have a higher risk of developing certain diseases like hypertension and diabetes later in life, she says.